egoist/tsup/docs/README.md

 tsup index.ts --sourcemap
 ```

 This will emit `./dist/index.js` and `./dist/index.js.map`.

-If you set multiple entry files, each entry will get a corresponding `.map` file.
+Setting multiple entry files will result in each getting its corresponding `.map` file.

-If you want to inline sourcemap, you can try:
+If you want to inline sourcemap, you can use:

 ```bash
 tsup index.ts --sourcemap inline
 ```

+Supported sourcemap options: `external`, `linked`, `inline`, `both`.
+[Esbuild sourcemap options](https://esbuild.github.io/api/#sourcemap)

 > Warning: Note that inline sourcemap is solely used for development, e.g. when developing a browser extension and the access to `.map` file is not allowed, and it's not recommended for production.